-CVAP is a unit of the Ulster County Probation Department, we are funded by the New York State Department of Health and the New York State Office of Victim Services.
+CVAP is a unit of the Ulster County Probation Department, we are funded by the New York State Division of Criminal Justice Services and the New York State Office of Victim Services.

-Using a victim-centered approach, the agency provides comprehensive crime victims' services to all members of the community, including a 24-hour sexual assault/domestic violence hotline.
-This provides all crime victims a voice in the Criminal Justice System.
+Using a survivor-centered approach, the agency provides comprehensive crime victims' services to all members of the community, including a 24-hour sexual assault/domestic violence hotline.
+This provides all survivors of crime a voice in the Criminal Justice System.

 Who does the Crime Victims Assistance Program help?

-Some examples of people we serve are victims as a result of:
+Some examples of individuals we serve who have been victimized as a result of:

-Ulster County Crime Victims Assistance Program5 Pearl Street
+Ulster County Crime Victims Assistance Program1 Pearl Street